Terms of Sales

 Once the Order has been validated by the Customer, the Customer will receive an email confirming their Order, acknowledging receipt of the Order placed.

-The Merchant nevertheless reserves the right not to process the Order for any legitimate reason, in particular:
+The Merchant nevertheless reserves the right not to process the Order for any legitimate reason, including:

-- when the Client is outside the scope of this document, as defined in the article “Purpose and Scope”;
+- when the Client is outside the scope of this agreement, as defined in the article "Purpose and Scope";

-- when payment of the total price of the Order has not been made by the Customer or when his payment has been rejected by the organization managing his means of payment;
+- when the total price of the Order has not been paid by the Customer or when their payment has been rejected by the organization managing their means of payment;

-- when the item ordered is not or no longer available, in accordance with the article “Availability of Products” of these General Terms and Conditions;
+- when the ordered item is not or no longer available, in accordance with the "Product Availability" section of these Terms and Conditions;

-- when for an extrinsic reason, the Merchant finds himself unable to access his premises or use his production/manufacturing equipment;
+- when, for an extrinsic reason, the Trader finds himself unable to access his premises or use his production/manufacturing equipment;

-- when, at the time of processing the Order, the Merchant notices a material error between the price displayed and the actual price, in accordance with the article “Error in prices” herein or a material error in the price displayed making the price ridiculous within the meaning of article 1169 of the civil code.
+- when, at the time of processing the Order, the Merchant notices a material error between the displayed price and the actual price, in accordance with the article "Error in prices" herein or a material error in the displayed price making the price derisory within the meaning of article 1169 of the civil code.

 9. Payment